yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 foo l  =  <y>
 </code>

-But pattern matching go even further.
+But pattern matching goes even further.
-It is also able to inspect inside data.
+It is also able to inspect the inner data of a complex value.
 We can replace

 <code class="haskell">